Sandra Jasper

 Berlin University Alliance, DFG Funding Line “Universities of Excellence”.

-I am interested in exploring changing meanings of urban nature and biodiversity through interdisciplinary analysis of emerging cultures of nature under late modernity.
+I am interested in exploring changing meanings of urban nature and biodiversity through interdisciplinary analysis.
 In my work, I have engaged the interface between the social-science, historical-materialist field of Urban Political Ecology (UPE) and the natural science of urban ecology.
 Both fields refer to a common object of knowledge, “urban nature”, but largely run parallel to each other.
-Both fields make critical contributions to an urban environmental discourse that is now increasingly influenced by systems-based approaches.
-Urban Political Ecology has covered a wide range of topics including urban water, infrastructure, food, air, waste, noise, and parks, and has analysed the interconnections between capital flows, ecological and infrastructural processes, and social justice.
-However, the epistemological complexity of non-human nature remains underexplored.
 To date, there have only been few attempts to combine scientific insights from ecology with historical-materialist approaches to the production of urban space.
 My work has made several contributions to fill this gap.
 First, in my historically-oriented work on ecological thinking, I critically engage with the resurgence of organicist and vitalist thought in contemporary new materialist strands of social theory and geography by drawing on historiographies of nature and critiques within feminist epistemologies of science.
 Second, I examine the role cities play as laboratories for the study of environmental change.
-I am currently consolidating this work in my monograph Experimental Fields (Columbia UP) on the history of Berlin’s wastelands as experimental fields for the study of ecological processes, the emergence of new cultures of nature, and alternative political ideas of a future city.
-Third, in my contemporary work on Berlin, I examine ideas around the malleability of urban nature through different ways in which nature is ‘put to work’ in efforts to rewild the riverfront, adapt the city to climate change, for its metabolic capacities to clean up pollution, and as living sensor for environmental change.
-Hereby, I also draw on ecological insights to examine how urban nature is itself reconfigured by these urban measures and designs
+I am currently consolidating this work in my monograph Experimental Fields (Columbia UP) on the history of West Berlin’s wastelands.
+Third, I examine ideas around the malleability of urban nature through different ways in which nature is ‘put to work’ in efforts to restore riverfronts, adapt cities to climate change, for its metabolic capacities to clean up pollution, and as living sensor for environmental change.
+Hereby, I also draw on ecological insights to examine how urban nature is itself reconfigured by design interventions.

-A second long-standing research project focuses on sonic geographies.
-Research into the geographies of sound is part of a newly forming, dynamic and interdisciplinary research landscape at the interface between sound studies and spatial research.
+A second long-standing research area are sonic geographies.
+Research into the geographies of sound is part of a dynamic and interdisciplinary research landscape at the interface between sound studies, cultural geography, and the environmental humanities.
 I have advanced this field in two distinct ways.
-First, my work on urban soundscapes expands narrow conceptions of landscape as a solely visual experience by focussing on designerly practices modifying and technologically enhancing the sonic experience of cities.
+First, my work on urban soundscapes examines designerly practices modifying and technologically enhancing the sonic experience of cities.
 Cities are generally viewed as sites and sources of noise pollution, but urban sound is far more nuanced.
-The field of urban political ecology has paid little attention to the shift from phenomenological to post-phenomenological insights in relation to architecture, landscape design, and the making of places.
-The aesthetic manipulation of urban space through sound has not been methodically analysed.
-In order to better understand how sound has different social, ecological, and health effects and produces inequalities, I expand the focus from the experience of the individual subject to a political ecology of urban sound.
-This allows me to address the intersections between sound, affect and late capital and the bio-political dimensions to the creation of specific “acoustic atmospheres”.
-My overall aim is to carve out the potential of developing a critical phenomenology in human geography that can account for the unequal power relations “inscribed” in urban space.
+The field of urban political ecology has paid little attention to the aesthetic manipulation of urban space through sound.
+In order to better understand how sound has different social and ecological effects, I expand the focus from phenomenological concerns with the experience of the individual subject to a urban political ecology of sound.

-My second focus lies on nature sound recording.
-In my project ‘Listening to the archive: A cross-cultural analysis of European wildlife sound archives, 1950 to the present, funded by the British Academy/Leverhulme Trust (2023-25), I collaborate with the British geographer Dr. Jonathan Prior (Cardiff University) to study the history of nature sound recording through the two largest archives in Europe, the British Library’s Wildlife and Environmental Sounds collection in London, and the Animal Sound Archive in the Museum für Naturkunde Berlin.
-Wildlife sound archives emerged as sites of specialist scientific data sets within the 20th century, primarily as repositories of recordings for the study of animal sounds, and as reference libraries for the identification of species by scientific taxonomists and wildlife enthusiasts.
-We examine how the two archives were constructed and legitimized as scientific resources, tracing their colonial and geopolitical roles and histories.
-We study the use of sound recordings in the contemporary world, ranging from attempts to evoke affective responses in public education on conservation issues, the enrolment of animal sound in economic development projects, and the development of automated pattern recognition systems in long-term conservation monitoring to respond to the challenges of climate change and biodiversity loss.
-This work will be continued within the AHRC-DFG Funding Initiative in the Humanities with the project ‘Networked through Sound: Listening to 20th Century European Wildlife Sound Archives’ (2025-28).
-This research project lies at the intersection between human geography, sound studies, and the environmental humanities.
-Its overarching objective is to interrogate a network of seven wildlife sound archives founded in the latter half of the twentieth century across Europe and South Africa, to understand how wildlife sound archives and the recordings they contain are produced and consumed in varying social and cultural contexts.
+My second focus lies on wildlife sound recording.
+In the project ‘Listening to the archive: A cross-cultural analysis of European wildlife sound archives, 1950 to the present’, funded by the British Academy/Leverhulme Trust (2023-25), and its expansion ‘Networked through Sound: Listening to 20th Century Wildlife Sound Archives’, funded by the AHRC-DFG Funding Initiative in the Humanities (2025-28), I collaborate with the British geographer Dr Jonathan Prior (Cardiff University) to study the history of European wildlife sound recording through seven archives located in Europe and South Africa.
+We examine how this network of wildlife sound archives, and the recordings they contain, have been produced and consumed in a variety of social and cultural contexts, including their colonial and geopolitical roles and histories.
+We also consider the use of wildlife sound recordings in the contemporary world, ranging from attempts to evoke affective responses in public education on conservation issues, the enrolment of animal sound in economic development projects, and the development of automated pattern recognition systems in long-term conservation monitoring to respond to the challenges of climate change and biodiversity loss.

-In my recent work, I have extended my interest in urban nature and environmental change by exploring how an urban political ecology framework might help to address emerging landscapes of disease risk.
-Hereby, I aim to engage urban political ecology more systematically with fields such as epidemiology and toxicology.
-In my most recent project ‘Re-Scaling Global Health’ (2023-2026) I have brought together an interdisciplinary team of urban scholars from the social sciences, the humanities, urban design and planning fields with ecologists and virologists to work towards conceptualizing and empirically examining the complex relationship between human health and the urban environment.
-Conceptually, the aim is to advance a theory and practice of multispecies urbanism that understands the environment not as a passive backdrop but as an active agent co-producing urban space and affecting human health.
+In my recent work, I have extended my interest in urban nature and environmental change by exploring how urban political ecology might be linked more systematically with fields such as epidemiology and toxicology.
+In my most recent project ‘Re-Scaling Global Health’ (2023-2026), I have brought together an interdisciplinary team of urban scholars from the social sciences, the humanities, urban design and planning fields with ecologists and virologists to work towards conceptualizing and empirically examining the complex relationship between human health and the urban environment.
+Conceptually, our aim is to advance a theory and practice of multispecies urbanism that understands the environment not as a passive backdrop but as an active agent co-producing urban space and affecting human health.

-My own sub-project focuses on the pollution of water bodies.
+My own sub-project focuses on the pollution of urban water bodies.
 I explore how urban rivers and wetlands, as human habitat, and urban ecology, contain different types of pollution that affect human and ecosystem health, and the spatio-temporal scales of disaster and exposure deriving from it.
-I draw on insights from different cases across Europe, Latin America, and Indonesia.
-In Murcia, in the South of Spain, for example, the project explores how areas in proximity to industrialised agriculture become ‘hypertoxic’ affecting existing ecosystems and water resources over vast areas.
-Nitrogenous waste released from the mass production of pigs has caused the ecological collapse of the Mar Menor, a large saltwater lagoon, sparking intense political conflicts around the designation of the lagoon as the first water body in Europe with the rights of nature status.
-In the Ancash region of Peru, the project examines the understudied connections between climate change and water quality.
-As glaciers recede, toxic heavy metals are released into the Río Santa, which is an essential source of drinking and irrigation water for urban communities downstream.
-At the same time, mining activities release toxic heavy metals throughout the region, leading to uncertainties around whom to ascribe responsibility.
-Through fieldwork, my team and I examine how multiple pollutants are known, felt, and lived with by affected groups inhabiting degraded littoral zones; the different ways of evidencing pollution using existing environmental data, oral histories, sentinels, counter-mapping, Apps, DIY tools, and other forms of knowledge production; and the strategies of intervention used by citizens, planners, and governments.
-Conceptually, the project advances ideas of planetarity, health, and pollution through a range of lenses including chemical geographies, metabolism, exposure and toxicity, and multispecies thinking.
-Furthermore, it aims to develop new engagements with legal geography, for example on the personhood of rivers and on strategies of evidencing pollution and its contested effects on human health.
+Together with a team of postdoctoral researchers, we draw on insights from different cases across Europe, Latin America, and Indonesia.
+In Murcia, in the South of Spain, for example, areas in proximity to industrialised agriculture have become ‘hypertoxic’ affecting existing ecosystems and water resources over vast areas.
+Nitrogenous waste has caused the ecological collapse of the Mar Menor, a large saltwater lagoon, sparking intense political conflicts around the designation of the lagoon as the first water body in Europe with the Rights of Nature status.
+Empirically, the project examines how multiple pollutants are known, felt, and lived with by affected groups inhabiting degraded littoral zones; the different ways of evidencing pollution using existing environmental data, oral histories, sentinels, counter-mapping, Apps, DIY tools, and other forms of knowledge production; and the strategies of intervention used by citizens, planners, and governments.
+Conceptually, the project advances ideas of planetarity, health, and pollution through a range of lenses including metabolism, exposure and toxicity, and multispecies thinking.
+Furthermore, it aims to develop new engagements with the field of legal geography, for example on the personhood of rivers and on strategies of evidencing pollution and its contested effects on human health.

 I am Co-author and executive producer of the documentary film Natura Urbana: The Brachen of Berlin dir. by Matthew Gandy (UK/Germany, 2017, 72 mins).